 The Frank Batten School of Leadership and Public Policy was established by the University of Virginia in 2007 as part of its strategic plan and as an expression of its Jeffersonian heritage.
 The Batten School is the first new school to be established at the University since the Darden Graduate School of Business Administration was created in 1955.

 The School is made possible by a generous gift from the late Frank Batten, Sr., one of the University’s most loyal supporters.
 Batten was the retired chairman and CEO of Landmark Communications Inc. He was known for his keen interest in the areas of leadership, citizenship and service to the public.
 In establishing his founding gift, Batten expressed his noble goals for the School and its students and graduates:

 "Never has there been a greater need for the University's most important product: enlightened and ethical leaders who leave Grounds prepared for public life--in their communities, in their professions, in the world at large."

-The completion of the multi-million dollar renovation of Garrett Hall was completed in summer 2011.
+The multi-million dollar renovation of Garrett Hall was completed in summer 2011.
 Given its significance and prominent location near Jefferson’s historic Lawn, it stands as a fittingly impressive home for the Batten School.